 India is a land of wonderful and marvelous artistic work of wood.
 The rich handicraft and beautiful traditional attributes of art and design have established a reputation of Indian Furniture Industry in the nation and worldwide.
 The exceptional designs, rich, compact, and luxurious trends and, not the least, the supreme quality have given elegance to the furniture segment in the traditional as well as modern aspect.

-Home furniture is the largest segment in the Indian furniture market, accounting for about 65 per cent of furniture sales followed by office furniture segment with 20 per cent share and the contract segment, accounting for the remaining 15 per cent.
+Home furniture is the largest segment in the Indian furniture market, accounting for about 65 percent of furniture sales followed by the office furniture segment with 20 per cent share and the contract segment, accounting for the remaining 15 per cent.

 According to IKON's research estimates, there is boom time ahead for Indian furniture industry.
 The factors leading industry growth will be India's rapidly expanding economy at a robust rate, the spurt in real estate and housing activity, burgeoning growth in the information technology and services sectors, growing affluence both in urban and rural areas, tremendous growth of the mass media resulting in millions of middle-class Indians aspiring for better lifestyles.
 In addition, Furniture-makers are catering to the urban middle class's need for stylish homes in compact apartments.
 In addition, the import of furniture is growing at a considerable rate driven by the growing demand from urban affluent households.